Grammarly online | Voice Change, Active and Passive Voice

 Active: Maya paid the bills.

-Active and Passive Voice Rules for Past Continuous Tense is given below
+Active and Passive Voice Rules for Past Continuous Tense are given below

-We can convert sentences from Active to Passive Voice according to given rules below.
+We can convert sentences from Active to Passive Voice according to the given rules below.

-Active and Passive Examples with Answers of Past Continuous Tense is given below
+Active and Passive Examples with Answers of Past Continuous Tense are given below

 Active: Nipa was painting the wall.